 EVS conducts most of its analysis using input data contained in a number of ASCII files.
-These files can generally be created using the C Tech Data Exporter (free) application downloadable at www.ctech.com.
-The Exporter will create C Tech's formats from from Microsoft Excel and Access files.
+These files can generally be created using the Data Transformation Tools, which are on the Tools tab of EVS.
+These tools will create C Tech's formats from from Microsoft Excel files.

-- ■Requirement for Consistent Coordinate Systems
+- Requirement for Consistent Coordinate Systems

-- ■Projecting File Coordinates
+- Projecting File Coordinates

 - ■3D analyte (e.g. chemistry) (.apdv) Format

 - ■3D Groundwater analyte (e.g. chemistry) (.aidv) Format

 - analyte (e.g. chemistry) Time Files (.sct and .gwt) Format

-- ■Handling Non-Detects
+- Handling Non-Detects

 - Pre-Geology File Format

-- ■Borehole (.geo) Geology Format
+- Borehole (.geo) Geology Format

-- ■Geology File Example: Sedimentary Layers and Lenses
+- Geology File Example: Sedimentary Layers and Lenses

-- ■Geology File Example: Outcrop of Dipping Strata
+- Geology File Example: Outcrop of Dipping Strata

 - ■Geology Multi-File (.gmf) Format

-- ■Geology Files for Fence Diagrams
+- Geology Files for Fence Diagrams

 - ■Time Control File (TCF)

 - EVS Field File Formats (.eff, .efz & .efb)

 .apdv, .aidv and .pgf files can be used to create a single geologic layer model.
 This is not preferred alternative to creating/representing your valid site geology.
 However, most sites have some ground surface topography variation.
-If krig_3d is used without geology input, the resulting output will have flat top and bottom surfaces.
+If krig\3d is used without geology input, the resulting output will have flat top and bottom surfaces.
 The flat top surface may be below or above the actual ground surface at various locations.
 This can result in plume volumes that are inaccurate.

-When a .apdv, .aidv, or .pgf is read by krig 3d geology the files are interpreted as geology as follows:
+When a .apdv, .aidv, or .pgf is read by krig\3d\geology the files are interpreted as geology as follows:

 - 1. If Top of boring elevations are provided in the file, these values are used to create the ground surface. - 2.
-If Top of boring elevations are not provided in the file, the elevations of the highest sample in each boring are used to create the ground surface.

-3. The bottom surface is created as a flat surface slightly below the lowest sample in the file.
+If Top of boring elevations are not provided in the file, the elevations of the highest sample in each boring are used to create the ground surface. - 3.
+The bottom surface is created as a flat surface slightly below the lowest sample in the file.
 The elevation of the surface is computed by taking the lowest sample and subtracting 5% of the total z-extent of the samples.